 Prior writing or editing experience is extremely helpful for freelance writers hoping to attract clients’ attention and increase pricing leverage early on.
 Formal professional credentials and verifiable subject matter expertise are even more essential, especially in the absence of a significant body of prior writing.
 If you have a professional degree or certification — whether that’s a law degree, medical license, or Lean Six Sigma certificate — or relevant career experience in a knowledge-driven field — you can find plenty of clients willing to pay for your work.

 If you’re a highly compensated professional, freelance writing most likely isn’t and won’t be your full-time job.
 But in addition to serving as an excellent source of side income, it could be a boon for your actual career.
-Any published or publicly available work that underscores your expertise is reassuring for prospective patients, clients, or employers — not to mention your current boss if you have one.
+Any published or publicly available work that underscores your expertise is reassuring for prospective patients, clients, or employers — not to mention your existing clients or bosses (if you have them).

 The Strength of Your Personal Brand

 Freelance copywriters with professional credentials and objective expertise often leverage their work to advance their personal brands.
 Often, however, a strong personal brand comes first.
 If you’re recognized as an expert or influencer on a particular topic and have the social media following or heavily trafficked website to back it up, you represent a premade source of traffic and clicks for publishers and brands.

 All other things being equal, it’s much less difficult to break into writing about the subjects you know best and commanding a fair price for your work.

 Most freelance writing contracts include a clause assigning copyright to the client.
 Essentially, copyright assignment gives the client free rein to use the work as they wish — publishing or not publishing, updating, editing, and removing it from the Web as they see fit.
 Once the writer assigns copyright, they can’t turn around and sell the same work to another client or self-publish without the client’s permission (other than as part of a professional portfolio).